 02 of 13

 The Children's Museum of Memphis is the ultimate in hands-on fun.
 Kids are invited to explore and interact with a variety of exhibits and features including art stations, real emergency vehicles, a skyscraper to climb in, a kid-sized grocery store, a toddler area, and much more.
 There is an outdoor splash park open during the summer.

-In late 2017, the Children's Museum is restored their 1909 Dentzel Memphis Grand Carousel, a beautiful, glass-enclosed historic carousel that the whole family can ride and enjoy.
-You can ride the Grand Carousel for an additional $3 ticket (purchase of CMOM ticket not required).
-The Carousel is also ADA-accessible.
+In late 2017, the Children's Museum restored their 1909 Dentzel Memphis Grand Carousel, a beautiful, glass-enclosed historic carousel that the whole family can ride and enjoy.
+You can ride the Grand Carousel for an additional $3 ticket.

-Golf and Games, sometimes known locally as "Putt-Putt" is a one-stop fun shop.
+Golf & Games Family Park is a one-stop fun shop.
 While its namesake attraction is miniature golf, it also features an arcade, batting cages, go karts, bumper boats, laser tag, a sky-high obstacle course, kiddie rides, and more.
-You can sometimes find food truck onsite as well.
+You can sometimes find food trucks on site as well.

 If the library seems a little tame as a destination for kids, don't discount it too quickly.
 The children's department at the Benjamin L. Hooks Central Library is a bright and colorful place filled with children's books, videos, CDs, and more.
 Plus, throughout the week they offer story time, craft time, and more.

 08 of 13

 One of the largest urban parks in the country, Shelby Farms offers miles of trails, an off-leash dog park, horseback riding, the world-class Woodland Discovery Playground and Go Ape, an adventure ropes course for older kids and teens.
 Seasonal events and activities mean there's plenty to keep children occupied outside year-round.Continue to 9 of 13 below.